Coroner's autopsy on Canadian backpacker points to drowning as cause of death

 James had been living and working at a backpackers on K'gari alongside a friend from Canada for about six weeks.

-A young woman on a bike smiling at the camera
+A young woman sitting on a motorbike smiles at the camera

 Canadian backpacker Piper James, 19, was on a holiday on Queensland's K'gari.
 Source: Supplied / Todd James

-Rangers increased patrols across the island following the tragedy, which came just weeks after a warning about aggressive dingo behaviour near where James was found.
+Rangers increased patrols across the island following the tragedy, which came just weeks after a warning about "heightened dingo activity" near where James was found, with reports of dingoes ripping tents, approaching campers, and stealing food and property.

 Queensland Premier David Crisafulli on Wednesday ruled out a tourist ban on the island as authorities waited for the autopsy results.